-QUALITY MEASURES AND OUTCOMES
+QUALITY MEASURES AND TRANSPARENCY

 Skagit Regional Health is committed to providing safe, quality patient care and embraces transparency in public reporting of quality measurements and national scorecards to promote education and awareness among consumers.
 This commitment matches Skagit Regional Health's vision to make “Skagit Regional Health the best integrated health system in the Northwest, dedicated to understanding and exceeding our patients’ expectations.”